Pottery/beaker

 Description

-Castor ware beaker decorated with a chase scene showing stag, hind and hounds, from the Roman site at Newstead (Trimontium), 140 - 180 AD
+Castor ware beaker of thin white ware, covered with a black engolie.
+Decorated in barboutine with a chase scene showing a stag and a hind chased by hounds wearing collars, from the Roman site at Newstead (Trimontium), 140 - 180 AD

 Use